cbarrick/CircularBuffer/README.md

 #### Arguments
 - `start` *(Number)*: The starting index of the slice (inclusive).
 Defaults to `0`.
 - `end` *(Number)*: The end index of the slice (exclusive).
 Defaults to `buffer.length`.
-- `encoding` *(String)*: The encoding to use when decoding the bytes into a string.
-    If you pass the string `"buffer"`, then the data is not decoded and a buffer is returned instead.
+- `encoding` *(String | null)*: The encoding to use to decode the bytes into a string.
+If you pass `null`, the data will not be decoded and a buffer will be returned instead.
+The default is set by the constructor.

 #### Returns
-*(String | Buffer)* Returns a string representation of the slice or a buffer if `encoding` is `"buffer"`.
+*(String | Buffer)* Returns the slice as a string or a buffer if the encoding is null.

 -----